 An organization is nothing without its employees.
 They work day and night to contribute to the success of their company.
 As an owner and leader, it is your responsibility to keep your employees engaged during the work.
 Aside, your employees must trust you and other team members to be more productive and prolific.
 But in this fast and busy world, companies struggle to build and maintain employee engagement.
 Well, it is hard to build trust as you have so many employees in your organization.
+However, there are many employee engagement tools that will contribute to overall employee happiness at the workplace.

 Nowadays, trust has lost its value and essence for various reasons.
 A recent survey by American Psychological Association shows: